NFL 2020 playoff calendar: updated support and TV channels for AFC and NFC championship games

 2. Kansas City Chiefs vs. 6.
 Tennessee Titans

 The Chiefs were almost wrong and let the Texans receive the AFC title against their division rivals, but Patrick Mahomes and company were too strong for Houston in the division round.
-Unless the Titans have a third consecutive amazing surprise in them, the bosses are most likely too much for them too.
+Unless the Titans have a third consecutive amazing surprise in them, the Chiefs are likely to be too much for them too.

 Another improvement in Kansas City has been the defense that allowed Tennessee runner Derrick Henry to accumulate 188 yards at the Week 10 meeting.
-Even considering that improvement, Henry is expected to continue the good run that the Titans have ridden in the AFC championship game.
+Even considering that improvement, Henry is expected to continue the good run the Titans have ridden on. the AFC championship game.

 However, no matter what Henry does, it may not matter given how Mahomes is playing.